PocketRent/hhvm-pgsql/README.md

 // }
 ```

-The supported types are the following:
+The supported types are the following (the types not listed below will be
+converted to strings):

 | PostgreSQL                     | PHP    |
 |--------------------------------|--------|